Code-401-Midterm/Reposit/README.md

 https://reposit.azurewebsites.net/ (no longer hosted)

 ## Usage
-Reposit UI is easy to use and navigate.
+The Reposit UI is easy to use and navigate.
 For example, the picture below shows the home page for a logged-in user listing all categories the user's created.

 ![](assets/usage1.JPG)

 Clicking on Create or the empty card lets you create a new category.
 A category is what Reposit uses to categorize and store code snippets.

 ![](assets/usage2.JPG)

 Clicking on a category name takes you to a list of all snippets stored to that category.

 ![](assets/usage3.JPG)

 Clicking on Browse will show all snippets from our API.

 ![](assets/usage5.JPG)

 Clicking on Show Details opens a popup wizard that walks you through adding a snippet to a category.

 ![](assets/usage6.JPG)

 From the Category Details view, you can also create a new snippet with custom code.